 In 2014, Belinda Gray completed treatment for an out-of-the-blue diagnosis of breast cancer aged 47.
 She, with the help of her friend and fellow art lover, Sally Ball organised the first Art For Cure art and outdoor sculpture show at her home and gardens in Suffolk to raise money for breast cancer research.
 During the early planning of the event, sadly Sally was also diagnosed with breast cancer.

-Art for Cure 2014 was an amazing and astonishing success – £200,000 of art and sculpture was sold in 3 days and over £100,000 was raised for the leading breast cancer charity, Breakthrough.
+Art for Cure 2014 was an amazing and astonishing success – £200,000 of art and sculpture was sold in 3 days at Belinda’s home and over £100,000 was raised for the leading breast cancer charity, Breakthrough.
 Our donation to Breakthrough, (now re-branded Breast Cancer Now) was the largest amount raised by a privately organised event in 2014.

-Chair and Co-Founder - Art for Cure
+Chair and Founder - Art for Cure